blackhillsinfosec/FreeLabFriday_Labs/Decks/CORE_v3.1/DET/labs/Wazuh/wazuh.md

 <img width="1844" height="561" alt="image" src="https://github.com/user-attachments/assets/c0dfff83-0431-4275-afc4-e544b7e2819a" />

 ## Phase 2: Configuring File Integrity Monitoring (FIM)
 By default, Wazuh monitors certain system directories.
-We want to explicitly monitor a custom "sensitive" directory on our Ubuntu VM to simulate a targeted data breach or config alteration, but we also want to monitor added malware files on the desktop of the Windows VM..
+We want to explicitly monitor a custom "sensitive" directory on our Ubuntu VM to simulate a targeted data breach or config alteration, but we also want to monitor added malware files on the desktop of the Windows VM.

 - In your Ubuntu Shell, let's create a fake sensitive file: